Sketch of a novel approach to a neural model: Introduction: The neuron as a system with internal and external parameters

-In this context, it is interesting that the intracellular system itself is devoid of memory.
-It cannot respond to signals by adaptive plasticity or regulate its own plasticity \cite{Deng2011,Shinar2010, vonBertalanffy1968}.
-There is temporal integration for membrane signals, and temporal extended intracellular responses, such as G protein-mediated signaling by small molecules or the kinase/phosphatase system \cite{Hunter1995}.
-But only the abundances of proteins via mRNA translation can change the system's properties.
-This may take hours to be reset and recalculated.
-This observation strengthens the view of the internal parameter system as a processing layer, programmable by signals from the outside and updated from inside via parameter re-sets such as local mRNA translation and the core DNA transcription system (cf. Fig.~\ref{fig:internal-filter}, Fig. ~\ref{fig:self-program}).
+We assume that the internal system itself cannot regulate its own plasticity \citep{Deng2011,Shinar2010, vonBertalanffy1968}.
+Plasticity occurs via regulation of the abundances of protein species, via mRNA translation or DNA read-out.
+In this way, the properties of the intracellular system can be re-set and re-calculated.
+This observation strengthens the view of the internal parameter system as a processing layer, programmable by signals from the outside and updated from inside via parameter re-sets such as local mRNA translation and the core DNA transcription system (cf.~Fig.~\ref{fig:internal-filter}).

 To summarize, the membrane layer is adaptive on several time scales, and in the long term by genetic read-out.
-Under certain conditions, protein abundances in the processing layer or at the membrane may change, adapting the neuron to a new environment.
-A special case of signal-induced long-term membrane plasticity is associative synaptic plasticity, such as long-term potentiation / depression (LTP/LTD).
-But it is not the only expression of plasticity at the neuronal membrane, and associativity is just one of the properties which may cause it.
-Synaptic plasticity, while it may be fairly reliably triggered by signals in the short term, requires special conditions in the postsynaptic density to be expressed as a long-term property (\cite{McFarlanAetal2022}).
+Under specified conditions, protein abundances in the processing layer or at the membrane change, adapting the neuron to a new environment.
+Long-term potentiation / depression (LTP/LTD) can be seen as a special case of signal-induced long-term membrane plasticity, after strong ongoing or temporally structured stimulation, temporal integration for membrane signals, and extended intracellular responses, such as engaging the kinase/phosphatase system \citep{Hunter1995}.
+In general, the neuron regulates its responses, keeping itself intact as a functioning cell, and adjusting to its position in a network of other neurons.